Syntax Highlighting - Built-in Languages

 PowerShell Properties file PureBasic Python R

-RC REBOL registry Ruby Rust
+Raku RC REBOL registry Ruby

-S-Record Scheme Shell Smalltalk Spice
+Rust S-Record Scheme Shell Smalltalk

-SQL Swift TCL Tektronix extended HEX TeX
+Spice SQL Swift TCL Tektronix extended HEX

-txt2tags TypeScript Verilog VHDL Visual Basic
+TeX TOML txt2tags TypeScript Verilog

-Visual Prolog XML YAML
+VHDL Visual Basic Visual Prolog XML YAML

 For these languages, Notepad++ supports syntax highlighting (customizable), syntax folding, auto-completion (customizable), function list (customizable via PCRE in xml file).